XPS-Facility

-The Institute of Chemistry runs a modern X-Ray Photoelectron Spectrometer (XPS Spectrometer) for surface analysis which is based at the division of Physical Chemistry.
+The Institute of Chemistry runs a high resolution X-ray photoelectron (XP) spectrometer for surface analysis, which is located at the Division of Physical Chemistry.

 Setup specifications: